AutismDevelopmental DisabilitiesHealthLatestSpecial Needs ChildrenSpecial Needs Teens

-Autism Meltdowns vs Tantrums: What Parents Should Know
+Autism Meltdowns vs Tantrums: Key Differences Every Parent Must Know (2026 Guide)

 At first glance, a meltdown and a tantrum can look almost identical—crying, shouting, refusal, or even physical outbursts.
 For many parents, especially those new to special needs parenting, the confusion is real and often stressful.